 Flexible Spending Accounts (FSAs)

 Flexible Spending Accounts (FSAs) help you save money on health care and dependent day care expenses.
-For 2024, the FSAs will be administered by Benefit Wallet.
-For 2025, the FSAs will be administered by HealthEquity.
+The FSAs are administered by HealthEquity.

 -